 The smartphone is the perfect tool to help you get things done or keep track of things.
 Using it to remember to count the Omer is a great use for a phone or tablet.
+If you prefer to get reminders via email or SMS (text messages), you can do that too!

 This is a time of year called Sefira.
 It spans from Pesach to Shavuot and it is our “job” to ready ourselves as we go from reliving our redemption from slavery in Egypt at the Passover seder to becoming a Jewish nation and receiving the Torah on Shavuot.